All Articles/

 How Mosquitoes Transmit Heartworm

-1. An infected dog or coyote carries adult heartworms that produce microscopic larvae (microfilariae) in the bloodstream
+1. An infected animal, such as a dog or coyote, carries adult heartworms that produce microscopic larvae (microfilariae) in the bloodstream.

 Adult heartworms can grow up to 12 inches long.
-A heavily infected dog may harbor 30+ worms.
-The worms damage the heart, lungs, and blood vessels, leading to heart failure.
+A heavily infected dog may harbor 30+ worms, causing severe damage to the heart, lungs, and blood vessels, potentially leading to heart failure.

 Heartworm Symptoms in Dogs